Wallaceburg and surroundings - many thanks to MapArt

 If possible, Elizabeth, my wife, will participate on such a tour to take pictures.

-Ontario, Werben Sie bei uns, Advertise in our Internet travel guides"
+Ontario, Werben Sie bei uns, advertise in our Internet travel guides

-Web design company in Welland, Ontario, Canada"
+Web design company in Welland, Ontario, Canada

-Parks in Ontario, for nature lovers, tourism, travel guide
+Parks in Ontario for nature lovers, tourism, travel guide